thruthesky/fireflutter/easy-extension/README.md

 When the documents under `/users` collection in firestore changes, it will sync the searchable fields into `/user_search_data` in firestore and `/users/{uid}` node in RTDB and then you can use it for search or refering. `/users/{uid}` in RTDB is cheaper than the one in firestore.

 You can choose what fields to sync for search.
 And don't forget to include `uid` and `photoUrl` since these will not be used for direct search but will give you benefits on search.
 You can search `hasPhotoUrl` if you sync the `photoUrl` field.
+Or `hasPhotoUrl` will always be false.